Black Friday Code: DIGEST35

 Should You Try Hormetic Therapies?

 As outlined above, there is definitely evidence that hormetic stressors can lead to health benefits.
-But It’s always important when introducing new stressors to do so at a level you can tolerate [7].
+But it’s always important to introduce new stressors at a level you can tolerate 7

 As an example, while some health-seeking enthusiasts feel great after a “polar bear plunge”, someone with no history of cold water exposure could risk their body being weakened by such an advanced version, and should probably opt for a quick, cold rinse at the end of their shower instead.

-My take on all this is that low and slow is your mantra here.
+It may be best to take a low and slow approach.
 You don’t want to be trying so hard to give your body “positive stress” that you ironically stress yourself out even more.
 Even if there’s a mountain of research to back up a hormetic therapy, it can become unhealthy if it burdens your system too much.

 How to Increase Stress Resilience

-Sme simple things that will almost certainly help balance your stress levels without any downside include diet, moderate exercise, and supportive supplements.
+Some simple strategies that will almost certainly help balance your stress levels without any downside include diet, moderate exercise, and supportive supplements.

 Diet